-St William the developers of the Gasworks site held public exhibitions during July 2016
+St William the developers of the Gasworks submitted a hybrid planning application in July 2016 after holding public exhibitions during summer 2016

-The previous public exhibition was held at Imperial Wharf during April by the developer St William .
+The previous public exhibition was held at Imperial Wharf during April .
 Fulham Society committee members were invited to go through the proposals in detail with the Architects on the 13th April .

-The scheme is taking shape and predictably is set to accommodate some tall buildings , the tallest of which at 27 storeys would sit within a water filled moat.
+The scheme taking shape accommodates predictably some tall buildings , the tallest of which at 27 storeys would sit within a water filled moat.

 The listed gas holder would sit in the middle of an acre of green space described as a park with other communal space accommodating a possible market area, small cafe and shops